kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 * Dick Svensson, feedback
 * Andreas Kling, kernel experience and feedback from Serenity OS
 * Calle Svensson, Technical guidance and understanding of circumvention methods
-* Anderas
+* Anderas from Romab gave some comforting words that cheered me up

 ## Future research
 Adding support for "unsigned overflow protection" in gcc would reduce the risk of overwriting the GOT table (and circumventing RELRO) using global variables.
 Zero init instead of stack erasure. https://gcc.gnu.org/pipermail/gcc-patches/2020-August/551444.html

 ## Caveats
 This is a work in progress section to be filled in with circumventions and potential issues with `fzero-call-used-regs`.
+Hopefully these sections will qualify to be part of the main post.

 ### Jump Oriented Programming
 We have now extensively addresed the ROP problem.
 However there is also a problem surrounding JOP, this is a problem that is not addressed by this patch.
 However JOP gadgets are rarely useful without the combination of a good ROP gadget.

 Extract from a paper on the [JOP attack pattern](https://www.comp.nus.edu.sg/~liangzk/papers/asiaccs11.pdf)